jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 [Global configuration options](http://jekyllrb.com/docs/configuration/#global-configuration) for your site are stored in the variables of the aptly named `_config.yaml` file at the root of your project.

-Variables defined in `_config.yaml` can be accessed from your template using the `site` object and dot notation.
+Variables defined in `_config.yaml` can be accessed from your templates using the `site` object and dot notation.
 For example, you can access the `title` variable in your `_config.yaml` file by using `site.title`.
 You can define your own custom variables in that file.
 Custom variables are accessed in the same way: you can access your custom `test` variable by using `site.test`.

-Several of those global configuration variables are implicit ([their values are specified by default](http://jekyllrb.com/docs/configuration/)) but they can all be overriden if needs be.
+Several of those global configuration variables are implicit ([their values are specified by default](http://jekyllrb.com/docs/configuration/)) but they can all be overridden if needs be.

 ## Create your data structure

 Jekyll offers you various ways of creating structured data to use in your project.
 The main three tools at your disposal are:

 - **pages**: allow you to create and manage on-off pages having no logical relationships with other items in your site (hompage, contact page, etc).
-- **collections**: allow you to create pieces of content that are logically to each other through a series of (html or markdown) files .
-A collection might be configured to generate separate files for each document in the collection when the site is built via the `output` variable.
+- **collections**: allow you to create pieces of content that are logically related to each other through a series of (html or markdown) files.
+Via the `output` variable, a collection might be configured to generate separate files for each document in the collection when the site is built.
 The URL structure and path for each generated file can be managed via the `permalink` variable (more on those later).
-As of Jekyll 3.0.0 posts is a collection that has a bit of a special status.
+As of Jekyll 3.0.0 `posts` is a collection that has a bit of a special status.
 - **data**: allow you to create and manage data through structured data format like JSON, CSV or YAML.
 These pieces of data will not generate discrete files with distinct URLs.

 ### Pages